 Difficult to work with, especially on domestic machines

-Cotton is the most common material when it comes to cushion covers and other light soft furnishings.
+Cotton is the most common material when it comes to scatter cushions and other light soft furnishings.
 Cotton is a lightweight material and one of the easier fabrics to work with, should you wish to create your own.

 The choice in cotton fabrics is huge, with a variety of colour schemes and patterns to choose from.
 Many of the large design houses have a wide variety of cotton fabrics available, as well many other cheaper fabrics being plentiful.

-Cotton shrinks the most on its first wash, so you'll want to account for that when creating your own cushions.
+Cotton shrinks the most on its first wash, so you'll want to account for that when creating your own.
 After the initial wash the shrinkage settles down.
 More expensive cotton fabrics won't shrink quite as much.

 A slow spin at 30 degrees is recommended.
 Ironing whilst the fabric is still damp will reduce the creases.